Samuel Hughes (judge): Second World War career

 In 1945, Stacey and Hughes produced an illustrated volume on the Italian campaign called From Pachino to Ortona in December 1943.
 After the end of the war in Europe, in May 1945, Hughes wrote a booklet entitled After Victory - What?
 Hughes remained on Stacey's team, sorting documents and acting as research assistant for Stacey, who was appointed as an official historian of the war.
 They arranged for the interrogation of enemy officers on the losing side of the Italian campaign, and Hughes also acted as support officer for Farley Mowat, who was travelling around Europe seeking material for the Canadian War Museum.

-In April 1946, although Stacey had hoped to keep him longer, Hughes returned to Osgood Hall to complete his training for the law, retiring from the Canadian Army as a Lieutenant-Colonel.
+In April 1946, although Stacey had hoped to keep him longer, Hughes returned to Osgoode Hall to complete his training for the law, retiring from the Canadian Army as a Lieutenant-Colonel.

 Legal career

-Hughes took his degree from Osgood Hall in 1948 and from there was called to the bar.
-He had a distinguished career, and in 1955 was appointed as a Queen's Counsel, then became the first chairman of the Ontario Highway Transport Board, and in 1960 a Judge of the Supreme Court of Ontario.
+Hughes took his degree from Osgoode Hall in 1948 and from there was called to the bar.
+He unsuccessfully contested the 1949 Canadian federal election as a Progressive Conservative candidate in Welland.
+He had a distinguished legal career, and in 1955 was appointed as a Queen's Counsel, then became the first chairman of the Ontario Highway Transport Board, and in 1960 a Judge of the Supreme Court of Ontario.
 By 1960 he was a temporary Chairman of the Civil Service Commission of Canada.
 From 1966 to 1969 he chaired a Royal Commission inquiring into the failure of Atlantic Acceptance Corporation Ltd, ending with the publication of a four-volume report.
 He continued as a justice of the Supreme Court of Ontario, from which he retired in September 1988, at the age of seventy-five.
 However, six months later a scandal in Newfoundland brought him out of retirement.